IntersectAustralia/Introduction-to-programming-with-julia/docs/modules/01-Getting-started-with-julia.md

 * Floating point number: Precise number with decimal point, for example, 15.26 or 105.0
 * String: String of characters within quotes ("), for example, "This is a string"

 To assign a new variable, you have to use the equal sign after the name of the variable.
-In the example below, we assign the number 42 to a new variable called my_answer.
+In the example below, we assign the number 42 to a new variable called *my_answer*.
 This new variable is an integer.
 ```python
 my_answer = 42
 ```
 {: .source}

-If you would like to check the type of the variable you just defined, you can use the typeof command:
+If you would like to check the type of the variable you just defined, you can use the **typeof** command:
 ```python
 typeof(my_answer)
 ```